DineWithMe/Development-Tools/Back End/README.md

 1. It is not automatically included in every request like cookie, we need to manually set it in Authorization header.

-And This is bad for server side rendering, without automatic inclusion, we cannot render initial page with user data.
+And this is bad for server side rendering, without automatic inclusion, we cannot render initial page with user data.

 Solution: Simply set the JWT as cookie, whether JWT or cookie, they are just a string that can be automatically included in request cookie.